ibalampanis/ai-ethics/guide.md

 ### Interpretability
 AI models must possess the capability to elucidate their comprehensive decision-making process.
 In critical scenarios, they should provide insights into how they arrived at particular predictions or selected actions.

+Interpretability in AI operates on a variety of levels.
+These methods are intended to simplify AI algorithms and simulate the process of making decisions.
+The comprehensibility of intricate features and patterns, the explainability of forecasts and choices, and the transparency of AI models are noteworthy examples of interpretability.

 <p align="center">
   <img width="200" src="media/AI/interpretability.png" alt="">
 </p>